ChuChu2112/alx-system_engineering-devops/0x02-shell_redirections/README.md

 16. <16-whatsnext>
 This script displays the line containing the search string 'root' and prints out 3 lines AFTER the line containing the search string

+17. <17-hidethisword>
+This script displays all the lines within </etc/passwd> file which do not have the string 'bin'.
+As all line have the 'bin' string, the _grep -v 'bin' /etc/passwd_ command displays nothing